A-Breeze/deploying-machine-learning-models/README.md

-conda activate notebook  # Or `py369` if not on Binder python -m venv env   # Create new venv called "env" source env/bin/activate   # Activate env (or `env\Scripts\activate` on Windows) pip install -r requirements_binder.txt   # Requirements for the project, excluding Jupyter
+conda activate notebook  # Or `py369` if not on Binder python -m venv env   # Create new venv called "env" source env/bin/activate   # Activate env (or `env\Scripts\activate` on Windows)
-# Requirements for the self-contained regression_model package
-pip install -r packages/regression_model/requirements.txt
 ```

-To run the API package, there are two options:
-1. Use the *current development* version of the `regression_model` package.
-For this to work, we must train the regression model (following the steps below) before starting the API:
-    ```
-    pip install -r packages/ml_api/requirements.txt
-    ```
-1. Use the most recently *published* (i.e. built, and committed to the repo) version of the `regression_model` package.
-THe API can then be used immediately (see [Run the API package](#Run-the-API-package) below):
-    ```
-    pip install -r packages/ml_api/diff_test_requirements.txt
-    ```

 ### Get data for modelling
 Data is required for fitting the model in the `regression_model` package.
+This section assumes the package dependencies for the `regression_model` are installed.
 It is downloaded from Kaggle using the Kaggle CLI.
 For this we need an API key as per <https://www.kaggle.com/docs/api>.
 - Get an API Key by signing in to Kaggle and go to: `My Account` - `API` section - `Create new API Token`.
     - This downloads a `kaggle.json` which should normally be saved at `~/.kaggle/kaggle.json` (Linux) or `C:\Users<Windows-username>.kaggle\kaggle.json` (Windows).
 - Create a `kaggle.json` file manually in JupyterLab in the project root directory (which is `~`).
 Then move it to a `.kaggle` folder by (in console since JupyterLab can't see folders that being with `.`):